Prefer to save or print this information and take it with you? Download the ebook version.

 The above situations hint at the importance of properly bidding when creating Amazon Sponsored Products campaigns.

-The Auction – How Does Amazon Keyword Bidding Work?
+This Ain’t Your Typical Ocean 11: How Does Amazon Keyword Bidding Work?

 Because your advertisement will only show up if you win a spot in the auction, selecting the right bid is extremely important.
-At Teikametrics, we always recommend setting your default bid at the keyword level (rather than at an ad-group level).
-This allows you to more granularly factor in the true value of a given click by taking into consideration a product’s margins, conversion rates on a given keyword, and overall volume generated by that keyword.
+At Teikametrics, we always recommend setting your default paid ads at the keyword level (rather than at an ad-group level).
+This allows you to more granularly factor in the true value of a given click by taking into consideration a product’s margins, placement, conversion rates on a given keyword, and overall volume generated by that keyword.

 Taking the time to set up a proper Amazon PPC campaign structure will enable you to direct your advertising spend where it needs to go and achieve your business goals.